 Dr. Hao completed her Medical Doctorate at Queen’s University in Kingston, Ontario, her Internal Medicine residency in Calgary, her Medical Oncology training at the University of Ottawa, and a Clinical Research Fellowship in cancer drug development at the Institute for Drug Development, Cancer Therapy & Research Centre in San Antonio, Texas.

 She returned to Canada to join Tom Baker Cancer Centre (TBCC) / University of Calgary in December 2001 where she is involved in both the Thoracic as well as Head and Neck Tumour Groups.
 She shares her passion for oncology by teaching at all levels from undergraduate to post-graduate.
-Her research interests include both clinical and translational work as well as a longstanding commitment serving on the Health Research Ethics Board of Alberta – Cancer Committee.
-Dr. Hao has served on the executive of the Canadian Association of Medical Oncologists (CAMO) for over four years, currently in the role of President and chair of the Human Resources subcommittee.
+Her research interests include both clinical and translational work as well as a longstanding commitment to serving on the Health Research Ethics Board of Alberta – Cancer Committee.
+Dr. Hao is a past-President of the Canadian Association of Medical Oncologists (CAMO) and is the current chair of the Human Resources subcommittee.

-Karen Herd joined the Canadian Partnership Against Cancer’s Board of Directors in 2013 and serves on the Finance, Audit and Risk Committee.
+David Lai joined the Canadian Partnership Against Cancer’s Board of Directors in 2021 and serves on the Finance, Audit & Risk Committee.

 Dr. Darren Larsen